Pistachio

 The pistachio (/pɪˈstɑːʃioʊ, -ˈstæʃ-/, /UKalsopɪˈstætʃ(i)oʊ/; Pistacia vera) is a small to medium-sized tree of the cashew family.
 The tree produces seeds that are widely consumed as food.
+Pistachios can be used as an ingredient in desserts, chocolate, candy, ice cream, and as a paste or butter.
+As a tree nut, pistachios are considered a priority allergen that may induce allergic reactions in susceptible people.

-In 2022, world production of pistachios was one million tonnes, with the United States, Iran, and Turkey combined accounting for 88% of the total.
+In 2024 the world production of pistachios was 1.4 million tonnes, with the United States, Iran, and Turkey combined accounting for 87% of the total.

 Description

 The tree grows up to 10 m tall.
 It has deciduous, pinnate leaves 10–20 cm long.
 The plants are dioecious, with separate male and female trees.
 The flowers are apetalous and unisexual and borne in panicles.

 Pistachios growing in Iran in 2007.
 The fruits have not yet begun to open.

 The fruit is a drupe, containing an elongated seed, which is the edible portion.
 The seed, commonly thought of as a nut, is a culinary nut, not a botanical nut.
 The fruit has a hard, cream-colored exterior shell.
 The seed has a mauve-colored skin and light green flesh, with a distinctive flavor.
 When the fruit ripens, the shell changes from green to an autumnal yellow/red and abruptly splits partly open.
 This is known as dehiscence and happens with an audible pop.
 Humans selected the trait of splitting open.
 Commercial cultivars vary in how consistently they split open.

 Each mature pistachio tree averages around 50 kg of seeds, or around 50,000 seeds, every two years.